wenxuan0923/My-notes/jupyterhub.md

     clusterrolebinding.rbac.authorization.k8s.io/cluster-admin-binding created

-Now that you have your Kubernetes cluster running, it’s time to begin **Setup JupyterHub**.
+Now that you have your Kubernetes cluster running, the next step is **Setting up Helm**.

 ### II.
 Setup Helm